sebasyii/zeno/modules/Peg/README.md

 ### Synchronous Tasks

 The case of synchronous tasks is more straightforward.
-After the given timeout of 1000ms, the VM halts execution, and a 504 Gateway Timeout is returned to the client.
+After the given timeout, the VM halts execution, and a 504 Gateway Timeout is returned to the client.

 ```javascript
 const loop = () => {